realadvisor/dev-server-setup/README.md

 In the tab **Profiles**, create a new one with the "+" icon, and rename it to your first name for example.
 Then, select **Other Actions... > Set as Default**.
 Finally, under the section **Window**, change the size to something better, like **Columns: 125** and **Rows: 35**.

+In the tab **Terminal**, change the scrollback lines from 1'000 to something more reasonable like 1'000'000.

 When done, hit the red "X" in the upper left (saving is automatic in OS X preference panes).
 Close the window and open a new one to see the size change.

 ## Homebrew